jj1bdx/efsfbay2015-slides/efsfbay2015-rikitake-emprng.md

 # PRNGs matter

-* This is my third talk on pseudo random number generators in Erlang Factory events, first on 2011
+* The first talk of pseudo random number generators in Erlang Factory events was on 2011
-* And four years later, people are *still using* the good-old `random` module, designed in 1980s, and already *fully exploited*: **don't.**
+* Now four years later, people are *still using* the good-old `random` module, already *fully exploited*. **We should stop using it!**
 * So I decided to do the talk again with new algorithms, and the talk is accepted

 ---